Big changes are happening at your zoo

 This beautiful and sustainably-built learning and activity center includes classrooms and meeting spaces, gardens and a Nature Exploration Station.
 Home to zoo camps, classes and fun programs offered by community conservation and education partners, the center will inspire you to get outside, learn about nature and take meaningful action on behalf of the natural world.

 Completed in 2015

-This world-class habitat will provide the entire herd great health and welfare, along with opportunities to make their own choices.
+This world-class habitat provides the entire herd great health and welfare, along with opportunities to make their own choices.
 Visitors will discover these graceful giants moving through meadows, hills, mud wallows and pools.
 Join us in creating one of the most inspiring elephant experiences in the world.

-The three-story Condors of the Columbia aviary will include an elevated viewing area offering visitors a rare up-close look at these massive birds – the largest in North America.
-Interactive displays will guide visitors through the Oregon Zoo's decade-long effort with partners to recover these critically endangered birds.
+The three-story Condors of the Columbia aviary includes an elevated viewing area offering visitors a rare up-close look at these massive birds – the largest in North America.
+Interactive displays guide visitors through the Oregon Zoo's decade-long effort with partners to recover these critically endangered birds.

 Equipped to meet the medical needs of animals ranging from newts to bears, the LEED Gold-certified VMC building also includes a rainwater capture system, solar-heated water and an energy-efficient electrical system.
 The center provides comforting, climate-controlled spaces that support animals' health and healing.

 To keep the penguins' water clean and clear, the zoo historically filled, dumped and refilled their pool.
 In 2011, the zoo installed a new modern life-support system that recycles water in the penguin pool and reduces water usage by more than 80 percent, saving millions of gallons annually.